 Where to get pampered

 Drybar, 222 E. 34th Street // When it comes to our beauty routines, we’re about as lazy as it gets, which means if it’s at all possible to have someone do it FOR us, we’re going to jump at the chance.
 Cue Drybar, a luxury blow dry bar.
 No cuts, no color, just good old-fashioned blow outs.
-Drybar has locations all over New York City (and other cities around the US!), but we opted for the Murray Hill location because of its convenience.
+Drybar has locations all over New York City, but we opted for the Murray Hill location because of its convenience.

 Ballet Slippers Spa, 576 3rd Avenue // Nail salons are pretty hit or miss in New York, and as two girls who have tested out, like, 95%* of them, we can tell you that this place is the bee’s knees.
 Clean, comfortable, and with a friendly staff, you can’t ask for much more.
 The wino went with gels, the romantic went trendy with a matte finish.

 * This percentage is a gross over-exaggeration, but whatever.
 Just trust us.